-3. Problems in Practice in Courts Allowing Completion with Unrecorded Oral Statements.
+3. Reviewing the Practice in Courts Allowing Completion with Unrecorded Oral Statements.

-As discussed above, several circuits and several states allow completion of misleading statements with unrecorded statements.
+As discussed above, most circuits allow completion of misleading statements with unrecorded statements.
+And Professor Richter's extensive memo on state practice analyzes the states that permit oral statements to complete.
 Given the concern about disputes over the content of an unrecorded statement, one might wonder whether these courts have had difficulties, e.g., extensive hearings to determine what was said.

 At the federal level, I have not found a reported case on Rule 106 in which a court expressed a concern about an unrecorded statement offered for completion, in terms of difficulty of determining what, if anything, was said.
+Nor has there been any concern that I could find in the reported case law about the possibility of a presentation being problematically interrupted by the need to complete a conversation.

 I have not found any case even discussing a dispute between the parties about an unrecorded statement.
 This is of course not dispositive, as I don't claim perfection, and anyway such disputes may not be reported.
 But it is some indication that there is not a state of discontent over admission of oral unrecorded statements to complete in those federal jurisdictions that allow it.
-Part of the reason may well be that the grounds for being able to offer completing evidence --- whether recorded or not --- are so narrow that it rarely if ever comes down to the form of the statement.
+Part of the reason may well be that the grounds for being able to offer completing evidence ---whether recorded or not --- are so narrow that it rarely if ever comes down to the form of the statement.
 That is, given the fact that the first portion must be misleading, and the completing portion must actually correct the misleading impression, by the time those requirements are met, the court would be reluctant to exclude the completing statement merely because it is unrecorded.